TunirKilikdar1/EDA-with-SQL/README.md

 ---

-## Future Enhancements
+## Future Enhancements To Consider

 - **Advanced Visualizations:**
   Integrate outputs with visualization tools such as Tableau or Power BI to create interactive dashboards.

-- **Further Temporal Analysis:**
-  Extend the analysis to include quarterly trends or examine the impact of specific market events.

 - **Enhanced Metrics:**
   Incorporate additional KPIs or predictive analytics to forecast future layoff trends.